With over 40 years of experience as an avid DIYer, I only recently found out I was using the wrong saw most of the time.

 4. Bow Saw

-This type of cross-cut saw is more at home in the garden.
+A bow saw is a type of cross-cut saw that is more at home in the garden.
 The long blade, which has between 3 and 8 TPI, is set to cut during the push and pull strokes, making it ideal for cutting thick branches quickly.

 The blade is tensioned across a tubular steel frame incorporating a closed pistol-grip handle to protect the hand.